langflow-ai/langflow-embedded-chat/README.md

   - Type: Boolean
   - Required: No
   - Description: Indicates if the chat component is online or offline.

+- **start_open:**
+  - Type: Boolean
+  - Required: No
+  - Description: Indicates if the chat window should be open by default.

 - **online_message:**
   - Type: String